-Capabilities/Competencies (Capabilities, demonstrated productivity, and experience of the applicant organization and proposed project staff) - 20%
+Capabilities/Competencies (Capabilities, demonstrated productivity, and experience of the applicant organization and proposed project staff) - 25%

-- Qualifications and experience of proposed project staff (that is, the principal investigator, any and all co-principal investigators, and all other individuals (and organizations) identified in the application (regardless of "investigator" status) who will be significantly involved in substantive aspects of the proposal). - 2.
+- 1. Qualifications and experience of proposed project staff (that is, the principal investigator, any and all co-principal investigators, and all other individuals (and organizations) identified in the application (regardless of "investigator" status) who will be significantly involved in substantive aspects of the proposal). - 2.
 Demonstrated ability of the applicant organization to manage the effort. - 3.
-Relationship between the capabilities/competencies of the proposed project staff (including the applicant organization) and the scope of the proposed project.
+Relationship between the capabilities/competencies of the proposed project staff (including the applicant organization) and the scope of the proposed project. - 4.
+Cultural competence by addressing regional, racial/ethnic, language, and other diversity issues in proposed team capabilities. - 5.
+Potential conflict of interest addressed if any research team member may financially benefit from, or is/was involved in the development of, what is being researched.